Bringing Communities Together

 *Surrounding neighborhoods include: Delano, Douglas Design District, North End, SoCe and Riverside.

 All applicants to Knight Foundation Fund at the Wichita Community Foundation must be in good standing with the Kansas Secretary of State’s office, must be currently exempt under IRS Section 501(c)(3), and classified as an organization to which contributions are deductible under Section 170(c)(2), normally a public charity under Section 509(a).

 If an emerging nonprofit is certified by the Internal Revenue Service through a form 1023EZ, or is working with a qualified Kansas nonprofit as their fiscal agent, they may apply.

 Knight Foundation Fund grants are awarded in April.
-A total of approximately $200,000-$300,000 is granted on an annual basis.
+A total of approximately $250,000 in grants will be awarded in 2019.
 See below for deadlines.

 The process is two steps:

 - Share the intent of your project with us through the Letter of Inquiry.

 - If we’re interested in hearing more about your idea, we will contact your organization with additional, detailed questions to determine grantees.